IBM-Bluemix-Docs/mass-data-migration/user-instructions.md

 12. In the workflow, click **View Storage pool** to monitor storage usage and IOPS on the device.
     ![View Storage Pool](/images/SystemStoragePoolPerf.png)

-13. When the load is complete, gracefully power down the system.
+13. When the load is complete, you can gracefully power down the system.
 In the workflow, click **Shutdown Appliance...**.
     ![Shutting Appliance Down](/images/SystemShutdown.png)

 14. Disconnect the device, return the power cable, Ethernet cable, and SFP+ adapter into their storage locations under the lid.